MatiasNAmendola/libsf/README.md

 --------------

-        May.31.2013 - Development of WhiteBox ongoing.
-        May.11.2013 - Development of WhiteBox continues.
+        Jan.28.2014 - Development is ongoing.
+Slow and steady wins the race. :-) May.11.2013 - Development of WhiteBox continues.
 About 2500 lines of code.
         Apr.29.2013 - Development on Visual FreePro is suspended pending the completion of WhiteBox.
         Apr.29.2013 - Development of WhiteBox begins.